naveedkhan888/PetCare/pawsh/readme.txt

 = Does this theme support any plugins? =

-Pawsh includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Petsone includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==